 - Seabed hazards: sand dunes, that there are two main directions, one in NE-direction with an average speed of 1.7 m/yr and one in SW direction with an average speed of 3.2 m/yr (Ref.14).
-No boulder were identified; - Wrecks: one wreck was identified by MBES, SSS and MAG data, with dimensions of 17.58x3.9x2.75 m with approximate coordinates of 500727.97 mE, 5727923.74 mN; - Palaeochannel Infill, that could be comprised by denser sediment and / or gravelly layers associated with Unit B; - Peat layers and/or biogenic gas charged sediments through strong amplitude reverse polarity reflections;
+No boulder were identified; - Palaeochannel Infill, that could be comprised by denser sediment and / or gravelly layers associated with Unit B; - Surficial Faults, present in Unit F and mapped where sub-outcrop. - Peat layers and/or biogenic gas charged sediments through strong amplitude reverse polarity reflections.
+They were not identified in the WFS IV area but it is not possible to exclude the presence of fluid within Unit B (palaeochannel infill) (Ref.8).

-The seabed and sub-seabed hazards were shown in Appendix P - Geohazard Charts.
+The seabed and sub-seabed hazards were shown in Appendix P- Geohazard Charts.

-2.10.1 Palaeochannel infill (within Unit B)
+2.10.1 Palaeochannel infills (within Unit B)

-Unit B, characterized by discontinuous reflectors with parallel to chaotic configuration, presents lateral changes in seismic attributes recognized as the typical lateral variation of alluvial deposit (i.e. sand, clay, gravel etc.).
+Unit B, characterized by discontinuous reflectors with parallel to chaotic configuration, presents lateral changes in seismic attributes recognized as the typical lateral variation of alluvial deposit (i.e. sand, clay, gravel etc).
 These features could represent a punch-through risk for jack up rigs, due to lateral changes in mechanic resistance.

-From the interpretation of SBP and 2DUHR, several diffractions and high amplitude levels, considered as seismic anomalies, were detected throughout the survey area in the palaeochannel infill of Unit B (Figure 2.23 to Figure 2.25) The seismic anomalies detected and shown in the charts (see Hazard Chart - Appendix) can be interpreted as denser sediment and / or gravelly layers.
-Few seismic anomalies exhibits also reverse polarity and could be interpreted as possibly peat and / or biogenic gas charged sediments.
+From the interpretation of SBP and 2DUHR, several diffractions and high amplitude levels, considered as anomalies, were detected throughout the survey area (Figure 2.22 and Figure 2.23) in the palaeochannel infill of Unit B (Figure 2.24).

+The seismic anomalies detected and shown in the charts (see Geohazard Chart - Appendix P) can be interpreted as denser sediment and / or gravelly layers.
+No evidence of possible peat and / or peat layers and/or biogenic gas charged sediments were found but their presence cannot be ruled out (Ref.8).

-Figure 2.22: SBP Example showing Seismic Anomaly (A34016)
+Figure 2.22: SBP Example showing Seismic Anomaly (A41146)